Anoop9725/Portfolio/README.md

-# 🌐 Ankit Rajput – Personal Portfolio
+# 🌐 Anoop Kumar Pal – Personal Portfolio

 A modern, fully responsive personal portfolio website built with **React.js**, **TailwindCSS**, and **Framer Motion**.
 This portfolio showcases my **skills, education, projects, certifications, and extracurricular activities** while highlighting my journey as an aspiring IT professional.